SimonADW/myworkshop-travel-agency/README.md

 ### Credits
 Photocredits:
-* Alexa-West-Bali.
+* Photo from Bali: Alexa-West
-* Chloe-Lefleur-Santorini.
+* Photo from Santorini: Chloe-Lefleur
-* Maria-Ivanova-Phuket.
+* Photo from Phuket: Maria-Ivanova
-* Alex-Braga-Cancun.
+* Photo from Cancun: Alex-Braga
-* Neora-Aylon-Maui.
+* Photo from Maui: Neora-Aylon
-* Syd-Sujuaan-Maldives.
+* Photo from Maldives: Syd-Sujuaan
-* Enes-Barcelona.
+* Photo from Barcelona: Enes
-* Christoph-Schulz-Dubai.
+* Photo from Dubai: Christoph-Schulz
-* Shashank-Kumar-Cape-town.
+* Photo from Cape Town: Shashank-Kumar
-* Dan-Freeman-Sydney.
+* Photo from Sydney: Dan-Freeman